-Jerusalem, which had a normal population of about 50,000 at the time, had at least tripled in size because of the influx of pilgrims celebrating the Jewish holiday Passover.
-Early Sunday morning Jesus made his dramatic public entry into the city.
-This was the end of any privacy and safety his ministry had afforded and marked the beginning of what would be an inevitable collision course with the religious and political authorities: Jewish and Roman.
+Jerusalem, which had a normal population of about 50,000 at the time of Jesus, had at least tripled in size because of the influx of pilgrims celebrating the Jewish holiday Passover.
+Early Sunday morning, Jesus made his dramatic public entry into the city.
+This was the end of any privacy and safety his ministry had afforded previously.
+It marked the beginning of an inevitable collision course with the religious and political authorities: both Jewish and Roman.

-The procession started at the Mount of Olives, across the land bridge of the Kidron Valley, and through the eastern gate into the city.
-There is some debate among scholars as to which of the two current gates on the eastern wall of the city Jesus would have entered.
+The procession started at the Mount of Olives, across the land bridge of the Kidron Valley that ran along the eastern side of the city and through the eastern gate into the city.
+There is some debate among scholars about which of the two gates on the eastern wall of the city Jesus would have entered.

-Others contend that the Golden Gate on the center-eastern part of the city is the one, though it’s currently sealed up and has been for five centuries since the mid-16th century by Suleiman the Magnificent, a sultan of the Ottoman Empire.
-Jewish tradition states that the Messiah will enter through that gate when he comes in the new age to rule.
+Others contend that the Golden Gate on the center-eastern part of the city is the one.
+However, it’s currently sealed up and has been for five centuries since the mid-16th century by Suleiman the Magnificent, a sultan of the Ottoman Empire.
+Jewish tradition states that Messiah will enter through that gate when he comes in the new age to rule.